any-docs/css/content/reference/values/if/index.md

 )
 ```

 Selector support queries also work.
-The following will return a value of `1em` if the browser supports the {{cssxref(":buffering")}} pseudo-class, or `initial` if not:
+The following will return a value of `1em` if the browser supports the `:buffering` pseudo-class, or `initial` if not:

 ```css
 margin-top: if(